MafeNarvaez1/pdsnd_github/README.md

 ### Statistics Computed
 The program prints the following information: Popular times of travel Popular stations and trip Trip duration User info

+### Programs and Libraries
+Python 3.6.6 NumPy and pandas